 Junior Deferral Program (JDP) Applicants: Please adhere to the specific instructions found on the JDP application.
 If your transcript is not in English, you will need to provide an official translation.

-The J.D. program at Harvard Law School does not require the TOEFL.
+The J.D. program at Harvard Law School does not require the TOEFL, IELTS, or any other test of English proficiency.

 Does it matter if my international bachelor’s degree took less than or more than four years to complete?